xen-project/xen/docs/misc/qemu-upstream_howto_use_it.markdown

 How to use QEMU upstream
 ------------------------

-Only xl support QEMU upstream.
+Only `xl` supports QEMU upstream.

 To actually use it, add or change this in your VM configuration file:

     device_model_version = 'qemu-xen'
     device_model_override = '/path/to/qemu/i386-softmmu/qemu'

-NB: On qemu-upstream repository, the default binary name has been renamed to `qemu-system-i386`.
+NB: In the `qemu-upstream` repository, the default binary name has been renamed to `qemu-system-i386`.

 Appendix